What to Do With Your Old Home Intercom System? | All Security Equipment

 Wireless Intercom System

 A wireless intercom system streamlines the cabling and wiring needed to install a video intercom.
 The hardware only connects to a power supply, internet, and door release to function.
 Wired intercom systems are still available in modern intercoms but wireless systems are cheaper options.
+Wireless models also reduce installation time and disruption.

 Cloud Storage

 Cloud storage eliminates the need for a large server to save video footage.
 It stores data on a cloud for owners to access anytime without physically going through their hardware storage.
+This is ideal for users who travel often or manage multiple properties.

 Remote Access Control

 It enables owners to grant entry to visitors even when they aren’t around.
 Intercom systems such as LiftMaster have technology accessible through the web or mobile app.
+This is one of the most sought-after upgrades for people replacing an old intercom system.

 Smart Home Automation

 Advanced home intercom systems can integrate with third-party platforms like Google Home as part of your smart home system.
 It gives homeowners total and comprehensive remote operation of all of their door intercoms and can even work with voice commands for hands-free operation.
+Integration enhances convenience and improves home security.

 High Definition Video

 Say goodbye to grainy video footage with modern home intercom systems that use a high-definition camera.
 Some cameras can work through the dark using infrared technology.
+High-definition monitoring allows you to verify visitors more clearly and safely.

 One-Way or Two-Way Video Calling

 This is one of the more important security features of smart home intercoms for tenants.
 It allows you to communicate directly with visitors.
 In two-way calling, the tenant and visitor can see and hear each other from the monitor.
+This helps confirm identities before granting access.

-Delivery PINS
+Delivery PINs

 Home intercom systems like LiftMaster have a convenient feature that enables users to issue a one-time PIN code.
 Using an internet gateway, the door intercom can connect with the In-Garage Delivery feature for couriers to deliver packages.
+This modern feature supports secure package handling and reduces theft risks.

 Upgrading Your Home Intercom System

 Upgrading your system is not only about keeping up-to-date with technology, although that is the main idea.
 Did you know that a more modern system can also lower the operating costs associated with older models?
+With less maintenance and repair expenses, the upfront cost of a modern intercom system installation is well worth the investment.

 Visit us at All Security Equipment if you are pondering what to do with your old intercom model.
 Let our customer service help you sort out problems in case the unit is viable for repair.
 Or, we can help you pick the best fit for your property if you want to upgrade to the newest and most secure intercom technology.